 Image Source

-This post will discuss Method 1 in detail to migrate data from Aurora to Snowflake.
-The blog will also highlight the limitations of this approach and the workarounds to solve them.
+This post will discuss Method 1 in detail for migrating data from Aurora to Snowflake.
+It will also highlight this approach’s limitations and the workarounds to solve them.

 Move Data from Aurora to Snowflake using ETL Scripts